qns53/election/README.md

 Launch website(front-end) from src folder above.

-Smart Contract is present in election-2019_update/contracts .json file for each constituency which in which that constituency accounts are recorded which are authorized to vot for that constituency.
+Smart Contract is present in election-2019_update/contracts and .json file for each constituency which in which that constituency accounts are recorded which are authorized to vot for that constituency.